maestrosistema/GameBoy-Advance-Overlay/README.md

 Near the Fast Forward button there is a switch to change between Hold and Toggle mode.

-There is a button in the top left of the screen to show or hide the save state options.
+There is a button in the top left of the screen to switch between Digitl and Analog mode.

+On the right of the Digital/Analog button there is a button to show or hide the save state options.
 In order: Save State, Decrease Slot, Increase Slot and Load State.

 There is AI Service button in the top right of the screen to translate games (e.g. from japanese to english).
 <b>NOTE: You must configure AI Service in RetroArch settings first.</b>